timescale/docs/cloud/migrate-mst-cloud/schema-then-data.md

     utilities.
 *   Installed a client for connecting to PostgreSQL.
 These instructions use [psql][psql], but any client works.
 *   Created a new empty database in Timescale Cloud.
-For more information, see the
+For more information, see the [Install Timescale Cloud section][install-timescale-cloud].
-    [Install Timescale Cloud section][install-timescale-cloud].
+*   Installed any other PostgreSQL extensions that you use.
 *   Checked that you're running the same major version of PostgreSQL on both Managed Service for TimescaleDB, and Timescale Cloud.
 For more information about upgrading PostgreSQL on Managed Service for TimescaleDB, see the